fredgibbs/fredgibbs.github.io/tutorials/qgis/making-a-map-with-qgis.md

 On the left pane of the application window, if you see a "Browser" panel (which for connecting to data sources) you can click the 'X' to close it, since we won't be using it.
 Be sure to keep the "Layers" panel visible.

-{% include figure.html class="full" src="/assets/images/qgis/qgis-blank.png" caption="The exhilaration and terror of a blank 'map'" %}
+{% include figure.html class="full" src="/assets/images/qgis/qgis-blank.jpg" caption="The exhilaration and terror of a blank 'map'" %}

 Many people expect to see a map, and are frustrated when they don't.
 QGIS is a powerful but general mapping tool; broad tools of this nature tend not to do much without explicit instructions from you.
-Using these tools successfully often means adjusting your expectations of what they should do automatically.
-If you're constantly comparing what the tool actually does to what you assume it should do, you'll often feel like the tool isn't right for you simply because of erroneous expectations.
-If you are disappointed there is no map, you should ask yourself why you expected to see a map.
-After all, we haven't given the tool any map data to display.
+Using these tools successfully often means adjusting your expectations of what they should do automatically. **If you're constantly comparing what the tool actually does to what you are assuming it should do, you'll often feel like the tool isn't right for you because of erroneous expectations.** If you are disappointed there is no map, you should ask yourself why you expected to see a map.
+After all, we haven't given the tool any data to display.

 ## Data, not maps